andy-wood-red/Thunder/docs/plugin/subsystems.md

 // All types defined in Thunder/Source/WPEFramework/SystemInfo.h

 ```
-The IsActive call simply reurns true if the susbsytem exists in a list of active subsystems.
+The IsActive() call simply returns true if the susbsytem exists in a list of active subsystems.

 <h3>Plugin Startup</h3>
 Each plugin config can add dependencies on subsytems being available before starting.
 This is achieved with the following sort of entry in the plugin config file: